Biophysics and Physiological Modeling

 Beta testing and evaluation

-- Module 1 has now been peer-reviewed by the Archive Board of the American Physiological Society (APS).
-If you’re interested in trying out Module 1, check out the APSArchive listing, the Modules homepage or go straight to Module 1.
+- Chapters 1-3 have been peer-reviewed by the Archive Board of the American Physiological Society (APS).
+If you’re interested in trying out chapter 1, check out the LifeSciTRC listing, the Sample Chapters homepage or go straight to Chapter 1.

 Self-study guides

-- The modules are self-contained workbooks.
+- The chapters are self-contained workbooks.
 Hence, you (or your teaching assistant (TA)) can use them as supplemental homework assignments or computer labs, or for an entire discovery-based active-learning course.

 Prerequisites and level